Banning, California: Safety

 Banning has had its own police force since shortly after its 1913 incorporation, and for many years also had a regional station of the Riverside County Sheriff's Department (which has moved eastward to neighboring Cabazon).
 The Beaumont, Palm Springs, Cathedral City, and Desert Hot Springs Police Departments also provide assistance in a major emergency, as well as the California Highway Patrol out of the Beaumont regional station.
+Additionally, the Morongo Tribal Police Department also serves the Morongo Reservation and surrounding communities.

 The city of Banning contracts for fire and paramedic services with the Riverside County Fire Department through a cooperative agreement with CAL FIRE.

 Education

-The city is served by the Banning Unified School District and nearby Beaumont has the Beaumont Unified School District, both districts serve the area.
+Most of Banning is within Banning Unified School District while a portion of it, along with most of nearby Beaumont, is within the Beaumont Unified School District.
 Schools in the Banning USD are: